 I was the first goalkeeper to get a number on my back.
 I came into football through a roundabout route – as a teacher – and it was very personal to me to make it to the first team.
 I said to Tony Donnelly, the Arsenal kit man, I want the biggest No 1 you can get on the back.
 It was my way of sticking two fingers up to everyone who said I wouldn’t make it.

 My favourite moment was the Monday night at White hart Lane.
 To be champions of your own country is the most difficult, in my day playing 42 games.
 It was just extraordinary to do it over there.
 We had to draw 0-0 or win the game; 1-1, 2-2 or 3-3 and Leeds would be champions.
 The last eight minutes, all hell broke lose.
 I got kicked in the head, jumping at the feet of Alan Mullery.
 Spurs really didn’t want Arsenal to win the league.
 It was an amazing night.
 There were 50,000 people locked out who couldn’t get into the ground; we only managed to get into the ground 35 minutes before kick-off.

 We didn’t really swap shirts in those days.
 I did when we played Anderlecht and we won the 1970 Fairs Cup.
 Their goalie kept on asking me for my shirt, so I annoyingly gave it to him and all I got in exchange was a black Fred Perry piece of rubbish.
 I don’t have it anymore.

-Pick up a copy of Your First Football Shirt in our marketplace and get 20% off when you enter FSC20 at checkout.
+Pick up a copy of Your First Football Shirt in our marketplace.